ahjota/dotfiles/README.md

 > Life is like a hurricane here in Shellville
 > Needed me a toolchain to wrangle this shell hell
-> A syncing mystery with versioned history!
+> A syncing mystery with versioned history
 > Dotfiles!
 (Woo-oo!)
 > This repo's my attempt to repro
 > Dotfiles!
 (Woo-oo!)